United Nations Editorial Manual Online

 A. Types of indicators

 Indicators in documents and publications.
-In documents and publications, numbered footnotes are used in the main body of the text.
-Lower-case letters are normally used as footnote indicators in annexes, appendices, tables, figures and boxed text within a document or publication.
+In documents and publications, numbered footnotes are used in the main body of the text and in annexes and appendices.
+Lower-case letters are normally used as footnote indicators in tables, figures and boxed text within a document or publication.
 Asterisks and other symbols are used as indicators in the specific cases described below (see Footnote indicators/Footnotes indicated by asterisks and other symbols).Indicators in resolutions and decisions.
 Numbered footnotes are used in resolutions and decisions, including any annexes to the text.
 Lower-case letters are not used.
 Asterisks and other symbols are used primarily in decisions concerning the election of members of intergovernmental bodies.

 The footnote indicator is normally placed after the full title or description of the source or item being referenced and should always be positioned so as to leave no doubt about the subject of the reference.
 When a statement is being substantiated or explained, the indicator is placed at the end of the appropriate phrase or sentence.
 It is placed after a quoted passage, not after the words introducing the quotation.